2023 Policy Agenda

 Roll-back unjust federal time limits for SNAP that disproportionately impact people of color and immigrants experiencing poverty, and repeal work requirements for SNAP for able-bodied adults ages 18-49 with no dependent children.

-Require SNAP benefit amounts to be calculated using the value of a low-cost food plan rather than the Thrifty Food Plan, thereby increasing the baseline for SNAP benefits by approximately 30 percent.
+Require SNAP benefit amounts to be calculated using the value of a low-cost food plan rather than the Thrifty Food Plan.
 Improve upon SNAP’s well-designed structure to allow for a more gradual tapering of benefits as program participants earn more income.

 Streamline SNAP Eligibility and Enrollment: Improve and simplify SNAP access, particularly for older adults, college students, immigrants, and other people who face eligibility and enrollment barriers.